Trump, Biden spoke by phone about coronavirus outbreak

-During the briefing, Trump said he had a “really wonderful, warm conversation” with Joe Biden on Monday about the coronavirus outbreak.
+WASHINGTON (AP) — President Donald Trump said he had a “really wonderful, warm conversation” with Joe Biden on Monday about the coronavirusoutbreak.

 “He gave me his point of view, and I fully understood that, and we just had a very friendly conversation,” Trump said at his daily press briefing.